Beaver Creek Wildlife Education Center

 So now I ask you the question, why haven’t you visited Columbiana County yet?

-Well now you can and show off your birding skill with our 24 hour birding challenge.
+Well, now you can and show off your birding skill with our 24 hour birding challenge.
 The Beaver Creek Wildlife Education Center presents, The Beaver Creek Birding Bonanza Weekend.

 A full weekend of birding and education!

-Join us Friday, May 2nd through Sunday, May 4th.
+Join us Friday, May 1st through Sunday, May 3rd.

-The Beaver Creek Wildlife Education Center will be hosting a 24 hour birding competition that takes place from 5pm Friday May 2nd to 5pm on Saturday May 3rd and will take place entirely within the boundaries of Beaver Creek State Park and Beaver Creek State Forest.
-This competition is open to all birders from beginners to experts.
-The goal is to have fun, see birds and make or strengthen friendships.
+The Beaver Creek Wildlife Education Center will be hosting a 24 hour birding competition that takes place from 5pm Friday May 1st to 5pm on Saturday May 2nd and will take place at Beaver Creek State Park, Beaver Creek State Forest, Guilford Lake State Park, Firestone Yeagley Wildlife Area, Hellbender Bluff County Park and Sheepskin Hollow State Nature Preserve.

-With 3,844 combined acres, Beaver Creek State Park and Forest stretches along the tributaries of the Little Beaver Creek Wild and Scenic River.
+The Highlighted area with 3,844 combined acres, Beaver Creek State Park and Forest stretches along the tributaries of the Little Beaver Creek Wild and Scenic River.
 This area is nestled in rugged sandstone cliffs, cascading streams, and many hemlock-laden hillsides and gorges.
 In May 2007, the lower portion of the Little Beaver Creek Watershed was dedicated as one of Audubon Ohio’s Important Bird Areas.

 So let me ask you the question again.